7 Best PayPal Alternatives for Nonprofits (By Category) [Updated 2023]

 1.2 Donation forms

-With effective features like easy customization, multi-currency support, donation tier, donation designation, tribute donations, employer gift matching, etc., Donorbox can help you turn your simple donation forms into an all-in-one solution for successful fundraising.
+With effective features like easy branding, multi-currency support, donation tier, donation designation, tribute donations, employer gift matching, customized questions, etc., Donorbox can help you turn your simple donation forms into an all-in-one solution for successful fundraising.

 1.3 Recurring donations